DoodleLearning logo

 What are the benefits of learning about odd and even numbers?

-For multiplication and division questions, you can also use the fact that odd numbers always give odd results when multiplied together, and even numbers always give even results (except 0, which is neutral).
+Knowing whether a number is odd or even can be helpful in lots of situations.
+For example, in multiplication and division questions, you can use the fact that odd numbers always give odd results when multiplied together, and even numbers always give even results.

 When do children learn about odd and even numbers?